bkold/Youtube_dl_Music_Frontend/README.md

 This project uses gnatGPR.
 As such, it will most likely be necessary to run 'gprconfig' and select your Ada compiler.
 Next, simply run 'gprbuild'.
 The program will be compiled.
 Now it can be run with one of the above example commands.

 Finally, an up to date version of youtube-dl and curl are necessary.
 This is also linux only.

+##How to
+Create a file name consisting of artist name followed by song title.
+It is important that this is written how it would be on the record, and you will get better results by leaving out 'featuring' in the title.
+Notes the lack of space around the pipe.

+	Artist Name|Their Song